customerio/customerio-ruby/README.md

 ### Suppress a user

-Deletes the customer with the provided id if it exists and suppresses all future events and identifies for for that customer.
+Deletes the customer with the provided id if it exists and suppresses all future events and identifies for that customer.

 ```ruby
 $customerio.suppress(5)